How much caffeine is in Swiss Water Process decaffeinated Coffee

 I talk in depth about the four methods of decaffeination in this blog post.
 Methylene chloride, ethyl acetate, carbon dioxide, and mountain water processes all yield a coffee which is around 97% caffeine free.
 Only Swiss Water Process decaffeinated coffee is 99.9% caffeine free.
 The folks at the Swiss Water Decaf Company guarantee it and they confidently stand behind their product providing each batch of decaffeinated beans with an accompanying Certificate of Analysis.
 To further ensure top quality-control each decaffeinated coffee is cupped and given a side-by-side analysis of the pre- and post-processed coffee.
 Swiss Water Process decaf is 100% chemical free and the only certified organic process.

 Contrary to popular belief roast level does not diminish the caffeine level of coffee, but the varietal of coffee does .
-As I mention in my article, the Robusta varietal contains twice the caffeine found in Arabica.
+As I mention in my article, the Robusta varietal contains roughly twice the caffeine found in Arabica.
 Accordingly, the decaffeinated counterpart of Robusta will contain more caffeine than decaffeinated Arabica.

 For comparison - a regular 12 oz cup of Arabica coffee contains about 180 mg of caffeine.
 A decaffeinated cup would have 5.4 mg of caffeine, but a Swiss Water Process decaffeinated cup of coffee will only have 1.8 mg of caffeine.